 Banking institutions generally cannot file for bankruptcy protection.
 If no other bank will agree to acquire the failed bank's assets and liabilities, the FDIC will liquidate the bank.

 An example of a bank asset is cash as well as its lending portfolio.
 In this case, services to account holders may be disrupted during the liquidation process – ATM cards will not work and checks presented for payment will be returned to the payee marked "Bank Closed."
 The FDIC will issue each depositor a check for the value of their account(s), to a maximum of $250,000 per depositor.
 Assets like loans receivable are sold to other institutions.

 The FDIC utilizes public forums such as the local news media, posted notices and town meetings to notify the public when a bank fails.
 The FDIC also attempts to notify each of the bank's depositors in writing by mail as soon as the bank is closed.

 Notifications are sent to the most current address available from bank records.
 This notification is mailed immediately after the bank closes.
 In most cases, the branches of the failed bank open for business as usual the following Monday, under the ownership of the acquiring bank.

 If a Bank Goes Bust, What Happens to my Money?

 The FDIC facilitates the acquisition of a failed bank by another bank whenever practical.
 The acquiring bank is also required to notify depositors by mail when a failed bank is acquired.
 This typically occurs along with the first bank statement following the acquisition.
 The transition usually causes no disruption of service, and the only change noticed by depositors is the name on their bank.

-The FDIC is responsible for insuring more than $7 trillion of deposits as of 2010.
+The FDIC is responsible for insuring trillions of dollars in deposits.
 Virtually every bank in the United States has their deposits insured by the FDIC.
 The FDIC notes that since its inception on January 1, 1934, no depositor has lost money on any insured deposit as result of a bank failure.